spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Yes, I could do that.
 I could [crash my process gracefully][must-shutdown] instead of letting it just crash.
 But its still a crash no matter what lipstick you put on it.
-It still results with a inoperative worker.
+It still results with an inoperative worker.
 With thousands of requests, 0.5% hitting a throwing path means over 50 process shutdowns and most likely denial of service.